In Exercises 9–18, construct the histograms and answer the given ... | Channels for Pearson+

 1

-Step 1: Review the frequency distribution provided in Exercise 15 of Section 2-1.
-Ensure you understand the intervals (or bins) and their corresponding frequencies, as these will form the basis of the histogram.
+Obtain the frequency distribution from Exercise 20 in Section 2-1.
+This table should include the class intervals (or bins) and their corresponding frequencies.
+Ensure you have the correct data to proceed.

-Step 2: Set up the axes for the histogram.
-The horizontal axis (x-axis) will represent the intervals (or bins), and the vertical axis (y-axis) will represent the frequencies.
-Label both axes appropriately.
+Construct the histogram by plotting the class intervals on the x-axis and the frequencies on the y-axis.
+Each bar's height should correspond to the frequency of the respective class interval.
+Use consistent bar widths and ensure there are no gaps between bars if the data is continuous.

-Step 3: For each interval, draw a bar whose height corresponds to the frequency of that interval.
-Ensure the bars are adjacent to each other without gaps, as histograms represent continuous data.
+Examine the shape of the histogram.
+A normal distribution typically has a bell-shaped curve, which is symmetric around the mean.
+Look for symmetry, a single peak (unimodal), and tapering tails on both sides.

 Verified video answer for a similar problem: